 www.bpw-international.org

-An influential network of business and professional women from 96 countries with consultative status at the United Nations Economic and Social Council (ECOSOC) and participatory status with the Council of Europe.
-The root of BPW’s advocacy is embedded in the work with the United Nations.
-BPW lobbied for the formation of the Commission on the Status of Women (CSW) and has supported many women’s issues.
-BPW Grand Cayman meets every third Wednesday of the month from 5.30pm.
+An influential network of business and professional women from over 95 countries with consultative status at the United Nations Economic and Social Council (ECOSOC) and participatory status with the Council of Europe.
+The root of BPW's advocacy is embedded in the work with the United Nations.
+BPW lobbied for the formation of the Commission on the Status of Women (CSW) and has supported many women's issues.
+The Club meets every third Wednesday of the month from 5.30pm.
+They run regular social events, fundraisers, and community events.
+New members are always welcome.
+Visit their Facebook page for meeting times and locations.
 They run regular social events, fundraisers and community events.
-New members are always welcome.

 IWIRC Aim Higher Mentoring